-There are multiple types of aquaculture leases and licenses in the State of Maine, including standard, experimental, and limited purpose aquaculture license (LPA).
+There are multiple types of aquaculture leases and licenses in the State of Maine, including standard leases, experimental leases, and limited purpose aquaculture license (LPA).
 An LPA is considered the simplest and most accessible license for municipal conservation projects that will not exceed 400 square feet in size.
 This includes the deployment of floating trays, floating bags (such as oyster bags) and the use of floating upwellers (a floating system for growing shellfish).
-For any project that exceeds 400 square feet, an experimental or standard lease is required.
+For any project that exceeds 400 square feet, an experimental or standard lease is required, or multiple LPAs.